AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-005-erik-reppel-robert-reppel.md

 +++
-Description = "This week we interview Cryptocurrency, ICO, Blockchain and Ethereum expert Erik Reppel from Coinbase and Robert Reppel CTO at Adaptech!
+Description = "This week we interview Cryptocurrency and Blockchain expert Erik Reppel from Coinbase and Robert Reppel CTO at Adaptech.
 To find out more about this episode take a look at the shownotes by clicking the episode title." aliases = ["/5"] author = "Alexandra Moxin" categories = []